Special camp to rapidly improve your basic mogul and skiing skills - March-April schedule | Kandatsu Fusion Bumps School (KFBS)

 A message from KFBS Principal Yugo Tsukuda

-Moguls involve skiing at high speeds and making straight turns, which at first glance may seem like a very intense sport, but in reality, it uses basic skiing techniques that put less strain on the body.
-The
+Mogul skiing, with its high speeds and straight turns, may seem like a very intense sport at first glance, but in reality, it uses basic skiing techniques that put less strain on the body.
+The basic

-same basic techniques are used for both straight skiing and carving-like skiing, and these basic techniques are common to all types of skiing, whether basic skiing or moguls, and
+techniques used for both straight turns and carving turns are the same, and these basic techniques are common to all skiing, regardless of genre, such as basic skiing or mogul skiing, and

-can be practiced on flat ground.
-At our school, we offer a method for transitioning to mogul skiing after checking your technique on flat ground.
-We created the Kandatsu Fusion Bump School with the hope of teaching many skiers basic techniques and how to ski moguls safely and easily.
+can be practiced on groomed slopes.
+Our school offers a method where you can check your techniques on groomed slopes before moving on to mogul skiing.
+We created the Kandatsu Fusion Bump School because we wanted to teach many skiers basic techniques and how to ski moguls safely and easily.

-participated in four Olympic Games, 14 World Championships, and 149 World Cups, with
+participated in 4 Olympic Games, 14 World Championships, and 149 World Cups,

-a world ranking of 9th (2009 season final FIS points ranking 9th).
+highest world ranking of 9th (9th in the final FIS points ranking of the 2009 season).

-He spent nearly 20 years as a member of the Japanese national team, starting from his junior days, winning the World Cup and placing 2nd in the World Championships, and leading the team for many years as the ace of the Japanese team, achieving the most consecutive Olympic appearances by a men's freestyle skier, with four consecutive Olympics.
-After retiring from racing, he worked as an All-Japan Mogul Ski Coach, contributing to the success of the Japanese team.
+He spent about 20 years as a member of the Japanese national team from his junior days, winning World Cups and placing second in the World Championships, consistently demonstrating world-class ability, leading the Japanese team as its ace for many years, and achieving the most consecutive Olympic appearances in men's freestyle skiing with four games.
+After retiring as a competitor, he worked as an All Japan Moguls coach and contributed to the success of the Japanese team.